How to Make a WordPress Website

 Choose a theme for your website

-If you would like to make a new theme for your website, you can use TemplateToaster.
+If you would like to make a new theme for your website, you can use TemplateToaster website builder.
 It is a theme generator software, helps in creating WordPress themes without coding.
 You can surely make a beautiful custom theme like Costrica using this software, for your website.
 For more details, refer to our post, create professional themes and templates with TemplateToaster.

 Add Pages and Posts